anabeldorado/anabeldorado.github.io/index.md

         }
 </style>

 <span class="pink-star">&#9733;</span> The representation of women is increasing, but all genres are not made equal.

-<span class="pink-star">&#9733;</span> The industry is ageing but the age gap shows no signs of shrinking.
+<span class="pink-star">&#9733;</span> The industry is aging but the age gap shows no signs of shrinking.

-<span class="pink-star">&#9733;</span> Women want to be multifaceted and no longer want to be  mere loving, pregnant housewives.
-And while we have observed an increase in women main characters  the vocabulary analysis has shown little improvement of the words associated with women characters.
+<span class="pink-star">&#9733;</span> While the proportion of female leads is increasing, the vocabulary analysis revealed that there was little improvement in the words associated with women characters.

 <span class="pink-star">&#9733;</span> So should we be hopeless, not at all!
 We want to leave you with a positive outlook of the future  of  Hollywood.
-Indeed this 2023  year has been promising for the future of women in the industry.
+Indeed, 2023 has been promising for the future of women in the industry.
 Female led movies can be massive successes when they’re  actually made by the studios.
 The perfect  example of this is the Barbie wave that hit us this summer.
-Directed by Greta Gerwig and with Margot Robie as the lead, it has been the highest grossing movie in Warner Brothers’ 100-year history with box office sales exceeding $567 million. [^4] .
+Directed by Greta Gerwig and with Margot Robie as the lead, it has been the highest grossing movie in Warner Brothers’ 100-year history with box office sales exceeding $567 million [^4].
 Change is incremental and  starts  with  a  spark and  this  seems  bright enough for people to start looking.

 # References
 [^1]: [The Hollywood Reporter, *Study Finds Women Represent a Third of Onscreen Population in Film*, 2022](https://www.hollywoodreporter.com/movies/movie-news/women-onscreen-representation-film-study-1235111493/)